Hawaii Pacific annual meeting reflects its rich heritage

 Challenge 2025

 Florida Baptists celebrated Challenge 2025 successes.
 Challenge 2025 was launched in 2019 by Tommy Green, retired Florida Baptist executive director-treasurer, as a five-year vision for Florida Baptists to reach the nation’s fastest-growing state with the gospel.
-Since early 2020, Florida Baptists have planted 326 churches, revitalized 617 congregations, baptized 99,224 individuals, reported 348,717 mission engagements, and gave $140,238,282 through the Southern Baptist Convention’s Cooperative Program and $3,461,879 to the Maguire State Mission Offering.
+Since early 2020, Florida Baptists have planted 326 churches, revitalized 617 congregations, baptized 99,224 individuals, reported 348,717 mission engagements and gave $140,238,282 through the Southern Baptist Convention’s Cooperative Program and $3,461,879 to the Maguire State Mission Offering.

 West regional catalyst elected

 Longtime Florida Baptist Brian Nall was tapped to serve as West region catalyst for the Florida Baptist Convention.
 Nall is stepping into his new role Jan.
 1, 2025, as Lewis Miller retires Nov.
-30 after serving the Convention in numerous roles since 2003, most recently as West region catalyst since 2015.
+30 after serving the convention in numerous roles since 2003, most recently as West region catalyst since 2015.
 Messengers approved a resolution of appreciation recognizing Miller for his “faithful and committed service.”

 Officers elected

 Four Florida Baptist leaders were reelected to serve as 2024-25 officers of the Florida Baptist State Convention.
 Mike Orr, senior pastor of First Baptist Church of Chipley, was elected to serve his second term as president.
 David Perez, pastor of Iglesia Casa de Bendicion in St. Cloud, was elected to his second term as first vice president.
-Layperson Jeffery Crick, a family physician at Mayo Clinic and member of Fruit Cove Baptist Church in St. Johns, was elected to serve a second term as second vice president.
+Layperson Jeffery Crick, a family physician at the Mayo Clinic and member of Fruit Cove Baptist Church in St. Johns, was elected to serve a second term as second vice president.
 Janey Frost, who serves at The Point Church (Jackson campus) in Pensacola, was elected to a third term as recording secretary.

 Other business